-Your doctor will ask you to take medicines called antibiotics at home to kill the infection in your bone.
-At first, you will probably need antibiotics given into a vein in your arm, chest, or neck.
-At some point, your doctor may switch you to antibiotic pills.
+The provider will prescribe medicines (antibiotics) for you or your child to take at home to kill the infection in the bone.
+At first, the antibiotics will likely be given into a vein in the arm, chest, or neck (IV).
+At some point, the doctor may switch the medicine to antibiotic pills.

-If you are getting antibiotics through a vein in your arm, chest, or neck:
+If you or your child is getting antibiotics through a vein in the arm, chest, or neck:

-- A nurse may come to your home to show you how, or to give you the medicine.
+- A nurse may come to your home to show you how, or to give you or your child the medicine.

-- You may go to your doctor's office or a special clinic to receive the medicine.
+- You or your child may need to go to the provider's office or a special clinic to receive the medicine.

-You may need to store some of the medicine at home.
-Be sure to do it the way your nurse or doctor told you to.
+If the medicine needs to be stored at home, be sure to do it the way your provider told you to.

-You must learn how to keep the area where your IV is clean and dry.
+You must learn how to keep the area where the IV is clean and dry.
 You also need to watch for signs of infection (such as redness, swelling, fever, or chills).

 Make sure you give yourself the medicine at the right time.
-DO NOT stop taking antibiotics when you begin to feel better.
-If you do not take all of your medicine, or take it at the wrong time, the germs may become harder to treat.
-The infection may come back.
+Do not stop the antibiotics even when you or your child begins to feel better.
+If all of the medicine is not taken, or it is taken at the wrong time, the infection may come back.
+Also, the germs may become harder to treat.

-If you had surgery on your bone, you may need to wear a splint, brace, or sling to protect your bone.
-Your health care provider will tell you whether you can walk on your leg or use your arm.
-Follow what your provider says you can and cannot do.
-If you do too much before the infection is gone, your bones can break.
+If you or your child had surgery on the bone, a splint, brace, or sling may need to be worn to protect the bone.
+Your provider will tell you whether you or your child can walk on the leg or use the arm.
+Follow what your provider says you or your child can and can't do.
+If you do too much before the infection is gone, your bones may get injured.

 When to Call the Doctor

-- You are feeling more tired or ill.
+- You or your child is feeling more tired or ill.

-- The area over your bone is redder or more swollen.
+- The area over the bone is redder or more swollen.

-- You have a new skin ulcer or one that is getting bigger.
+- You or your child has a new skin ulcer or one that is getting bigger.

-- You have more pain around the bone where the infection is located, or you can no longer put weight on a leg or foot or use your arm or hand.
+- You or your child has more pain around the bone where the infection is located, or you or your child can no longer put weight on a leg or foot or use your arm or hand.